Pram Pegs 2 Pk

 Overview

-Keep your baby’s essentials in place with the All4Ella Pram Pegs 2-pack in Grey.
+Keep your baby’s essentials in place with the All4Ella Pram Pegs 2-pack in Black.
 Perfect for attaching swaddles, muslin wraps, or toys to your pram, these durable pegs ensure everything stays secure, preventing items from slipping or blowing away during outings.

 Their strong design makes them reliable for everyday use, whether you’re keeping your little one shaded, cozy, or entertained.